SIDN/spin/README.md

 ### Running from source tree

-To run SPIN, you need to run two daemons; spind to collect data, and spin_webui for the traffic monitor to talk to.
-You'll also need an MQTT server, such as mosquitto, wich websockets support on port 1884 (as well as plain MQTT on port 1883).
+To run SPIN, you need to run two daemons; spind to collect data, and spinweb to serve the interface and process user commands.
+You'll also need an MQTT server, such as mosquitto, with websockets support on port 1884 (as well as plain MQTT on port 1883).
+MQTT is used to publish traffic data monitored by the SPIN daemon.

 The SPIN system is most useful when run on a gateway; there are several instructions on the web on how to set up a Debian system as a gateway.
 One example is [https://gridscale.io/en/community/tutorials/debian-router-gateway/](https://gridscale.io/en/community/tutorials/debian-router-gateway/).